Samsung Galaxy Note 7: Exterior

-The Galaxy Note 7's hardware is similar in overall specifications and design to the Galaxy S7, with a metal and glass chassis, IP68 water resistance, and a microSD card slot.
+The Galaxy Note 7's hardware is similar in overall specifications and design to the Galaxy S7, with a metal-and-glass chassis, IP68 water resistance, and a microSD card slot.

 Chipsets

 The Note 7 is equipped with an octa-core Exynos 8890 system-on-chip in most markets, and 4 GB of RAM.
-In China, Japan, and the United States, the Note 7 uses the quad-core Qualcomm Snapdragon 820 instead (which supports older CDMA networks that are extensively used by wireless carriers in these markets), Unlike the S7, which uses Exynos chips in this market, Canadian models of the Note 7 also use the Snapdragon 820.
+In China, the United States, and Canada, the Note 7 uses the quad-core Qualcomm Snapdragon 820 instead (which supports older CDMA networks that are extensively used by wireless carriers in these markets), Unlike the S7, which uses Exynos chips in this market, Canadian models of the Note 7 also use the Snapdragon 820.
 The Note 7 uses a USB Type-C port, marking Samsung's first mobile phone with the symmetrical connector.

 Display

 The Galaxy Note 7 features a 5.7 in 1440p Super AMOLED display.
 Similarly to the "Edge" models of the S6 and S7, the display curves over the side bezels of the device; the curvature allows the Note 7 to be 2.2 mm narrower than the Galaxy Note 5.
 The display supports high-dynamic-range video, and is the first Samsung flagship phone to be coated in Gorilla Glass 5.